 That’s a great question and a very common one at that.
 You’ll want to choose a SUP leash that is longer than the board itself.
 Choosing a SUP leash that is too short will cause you to be banged around by your board when you fall.
 A SUP leash that is too long can easily get in the way.

 SUP Fins directly affect your paddle boards stability, ability to steer and it’s tracking.
 Without a SUP fin you will find it pretty tough to paddle in a straight line while out on flat water.
-If you’re into paddle board surfing, SUP fins will prevent you from spinning out while turning, but if you are doing mostly yoga on your paddle board, a fin is probably not necessary.
+If you’re into paddle board surfing, SUP fins will prevent you from spinning out while turning.

 SUP fins come in different sizes and configurations depending on what type of paddle boarding you are into.